Bed Bug Attorney Servicing Upper Marlboro, MD

 Bed bugs are tough, adaptable pests that can invade any apartment or hotel – no matter how clean the accommodations look.
 However, landlords and hotel managers are responsible for taking steps to exterminate and prevent infestations.
 If your hotel or apartment in Upper Marlboro became infested by bed bugs, you may have a personal injury claim and could be entitled to compensation.
 The Maryland bed bug attorneys of Whitney, LLP can help.

 We have been handling personal injury lawsuits since 1992, giving our legal team more than 25 years of combined experience.
 Aggressive litigators and tireless negotiators, we will fight strategically for an award or settlement that compensates your losses fairly.
 If you need help filing a bed bug lawsuit, we are here to listen and assist.
-Contact us online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000 to speak with a bed bug lawyer in Upper Marlboro.
+Contact us online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000 to speak with a bed bug lawyer in Upper Marlboro.

 How to Identify Bed Bugs